If you're preparing for the AP Statistics exam, a prep book can be your best tool to help you reach the score you're

 #4: In-Depth Answer Explanations

-Even if a book has top-quality practice questions, you won't get as much out of them as you could if they don't also have good answer explanations.
+Even if a book has top-quality practice questions, you won't get as much out of them if they don't also have good answer explanations.
 A top AP Statistics review book will explain why a particular answer is correct for all or most of its practice problems.
 This way, you can learn from your mistakes and understand why the correct answer is what it is.

 The Best AP Statistics Review Books

 In this section are the five best AP Statistics prep books to help you study for the exam.
 For each book we include the price, a brief summary, pros, cons, and who the book will be most useful for.

 Barron's prep books are well known for being slightly more difficult than the actual tests they prepare you for, and their AP statistics review book is no exception.
 It goes over challenging stats concepts and prepares you for the most difficult questions you'll see on the exam.
-Additionally, this book contains a diagnostic test for you to figure out how well you're scoring, five practice tests with answer explanations, and access to an online test.
+Additionally, this book contains a diagnostic test for you to figure out how well you're scoring, six practice tests with answer explanations, and access to three online tests.

 The bulk of Barron's book is devoted to explaining how to answer different types of stats questions.
-This part of the book is divided into 15 chapters based on different stats topics, such as confidence intervals and sampling distributions.
-The end of each chapter includes a mini quiz on the topic.
+This part of the book is divided into eight units based on different stats topics, such as one-variable data and probability.
+Each unit includes several mini quizzes on the major topics covered.

-- Good value for money if you're looking for lots of practice tests (you get eight full-length tests with the book).
+- Good value for money if you're looking for lots of practice tests (you get nine full-length tests with the book).

 - Book is well organized which makes it easy to study a specific topic.